gembleman/jxl_zip_maker/README.md

 6. jpg_args : same.

 # note
-this program runs multiple jxl encoders, so the more cores there are in cpu, the more efficient. it recursively scans the working folder, so it doesn't matter how deep the image is in the working folder. exmple: workfolder/a_folder/b_foler/a.jpg is also convert. the zip file compression method is Stored. not LZMA, Deflare, std-z etc. because jxl file is already compressed. so meanless.
+this program runs multiple jxl encoders, so the more cores there are in cpu, the more efficient.
+it recursively scans the working folder, so it doesn't matter how deep the image is in the working folder.
+exmple) workfolder/a_folder/b_foler/a.jpg is also convert.
+the zip file compression method is Stored. not LZMA, Deflare, std-z etc. because jxl file is already compressed. so meanless.

 # why did I make it?
-i was inspired to create this program because I wanted to optimize hundreds of thousands of photos stored on my hard disk. hard disks have poor random access performance compared to SSDs, so when you have hundreds of thousands of small files, it's very slow to index and move them around. so the idea was to zip those small files together.
-And also to reduce the amount of storage. to me, the JXL format seemed like the best choice for storing lossless images. and... here's the result.
+i was inspired to create this program because I wanted to optimize hundreds of thousands of photos stored on my hard disk.
+hard disks have poor random access performance compared to SSDs, so when you have hundreds of thousands of small files, it's very slow to index and move them around.
+so the idea was to zip those small files together.
+And also to reduce the amount of storage.
+to me, the JXL format seemed like the best choice for storing lossless images.
+and... here's the result.